 How to find and reserve military lodging facilities

 Service members traveling on permanent change of station orders can usually make reservations before other eligible patrons (retirees or vacationers, for example).
 For the summer PCS season, it's important to make your reservations as far in advance as possible.
 The service member or spouse may make reservations, but most facilities will require a copy of the service member's PCS orders.
-There are many resources to assist in finding and making reservations for temporary lodging:
+There are many resources to assist in finding and making reservations for lodging:

 - Military and family support center and online information - The military and family support center has information on your next duty station, including information and contact numbers for military lodging facilities.
-You can also access contact information for temporary lodging through MilitaryINSTALLATIONS.
+You can also access contact information for lodging through MilitaryINSTALLATIONS.
 Select the installation, then Temporary Lodging/Billeting in the program box.

 - Your sponsor - If you are moving overseas, your sponsor can make reservations at the lodging facility.
 Your military and family support center can help you find a sponsor (a service member already living at your new overseas duty station).